The curious life and times of Ampelmännchen.

 |West German Ampelmannchen Stop||West German Ampelmannchen Go|

 The name of this character is “Ampelmännchen”, which means “little traffic light man”.
 Strictly speaking this is the generic German term for any pedestrian crossing character, but it is often used to refer specifically to the East German design.
-This was introduced 50 years ago (on October 13th 2011) as part of a proposal for redesigning traffic lights.
+This was introduced in 1961 – October 13th to be precise – as part of a proposal for redesigning traffic lights.
 The man behind it, Karl Peglau, was a traffic psychologist rather than a designer.
 His main idea was to redesign the shapes of the regular traffic light signals themselves, using a horizontal bar for Stop and a vertical bar with a point for Go.
 This had a lot of support, and it actually makes a great deal of sense, but it would have meant replacing all existing traffic lights… so, unsurprisingly, it never happened.
 However, his pedestrian signal ideas went ahead.
 The Ampelmännchen shapes were apparently drawn by his secretary, Anneliese Wegner, following his instructions.
 The perky appearance of the walking character is particularly noticable, and the wide-brimmed hat is a strong characteristic of this and the arms-outstretched standing figure as well.
 The East German Ampelmänn wasn’t initially talked about much, but eventually it appeared in road safety education, comic strips, TV animations, games, and even in stories for radio.
 (No, I’m not sure how that last one works either.)

 |These official Ampelmann graphics were provided by AMPELMANN GmbH to replace the original images that were based on less accurate drawings from public domain sources.|